 - Open Data

 The unrestricted availability of NASA Earth science data is the foundation of all ESDS activities, and the program has remained at the forefront of technological advances to ensure the efficient delivery and use of these data.
-As the volume of EOSDIS data continue to grow (more than 65 PB in January 2022), ESDS is undertaking a groundbreaking effort to move this Big Data collection into the Earthdata Cloud.
-Having this data collection in the cloud will provide more efficient use of this vast archive, including the ability to conduct analyses in the cloud and merely download the results––a tremendous savings in computing time and processing requirements.
+As the volume of EOSDIS data continue to grow, ESDS is undertaking a groundbreaking effort to move this Big Data collection into the Earthdata Cloud.
+Having this data collection in the cloud will provide more efficient use of this vast archive, including the ability to conduct analyses in the cloud and merely download the results—a tremendous savings in computing time and processing requirements.
 New missions that are part of NASA's Earth System Observatory will generate higher volumes of data than any previous missions, all of which will be openly available through the Earthdata Cloud as early in the scientific process as possible.

 The ESDS commitment to open-source data is also predicated on the collaborative use of these data.
 Through the Earthdata Cloud as well as efforts such as the cloud-based Multi-Mission Algorithm and Analysis Platform (MAAP), ESDS is enabling a broader base of users to interact with these data early in the scientific process.
 Using a standard internet connection, users in Arizona and Abu Dhabi, for example, can work together to analyze an EOSDIS dataset in real-time without having to download these data.